SpartanTan/RLATR/Documentation/How2s/ATRinDocker.md

 # ATR in Docker
 Runing different nodes in docker can help isolate each service.
-Here I create three four Dockerfiles and one docker-compose.ym file to run everything.
+Here I create four Dockerfiles and one docker-compose.yml file to run everything.

 ## Dockerfiles
 So under the workspace/src, there are four folders